Air-Fryer-Char-Siu-Pork

 • Noodles: Serve with stir-fried or broth-based noodles for a smoky richness.

-• Vegetables: Pairs well with bok choy (Spicy Bok Choy), Chinese broccoli, (Spicy Cumber Salad) or stir-fried greens.
+• Vegetables: Pairs well with bok choy, Chinese broccoli, cucumber salad or stir-fried greens.

-• Bao Buns or Sandwiches: Use in Bao Buns, soft rolls, or crusty bread for a fun twist.
+• Buns or Sandwiches: Use in Bao buns, soft rolls, or crusty bread for a fun twist.

-• Lettuce Wraps: Wrap in lettuce leaves for a lighter option.
+• Lettuce Wraps: Wrap in lettuce leaves with pickled veggies for a lighter option.

 Alternative Cooking Methods: